rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 This method returns `true` if the navigation was successful, or `false` if it was not successful.

 ### down
-You can attempt to navigate upwards by using the `down` method:
+You can attempt to navigate downwards by using the `down` method:
 ```js
 this.tag('MyGrid').down()
 ```
 This method returns `true` if the navigation was successful, or `false` if it was not successful.

 ### left
-You can attempt to navigate upwards by using the `left` method:
+You can attempt to navigate left by using the `left` method:
 ```js
 this.tag('MyGrid').left()
 ```
 This method returns `true` if the navigation was successful, or `false` if it was not successful.

 ### right
-You can attempt to navigate upwards by using the `right` method:
+You can attempt to navigate right by using the `right` method:
 ```js
 this.tag('MyGrid').right()
 ```